 Subclass 188 Significant Investor Stream

-The Significant Investor stream of the Subclass 188 visa offers many advantages to aspiring business skills migration applicants.
+The Significant Investor stream of the Subclass 188 visa offers many advantages to aspiring business skilled migration applicants.
 Whilst attracting a higher investment threshold, this stream exempts prospective applicants from many of the criteria applicable to the Business Innovation or Investment streams.
 In particular, the Significant Investor stream imposes no points test nor age limitation, providing fewer roadblocks for potential applicants.

-The main feature of this stream involves the requirement that a Subclass 188 holder maintains an investment of AUD$5,000,000 in what is termed a “Complying Significant Investment” (SIV) for a period of no less than 4 years, in order to qualify for permanent residency.
+The main feature of this stream involves the requirement that a Subclass 188 holder maintain an investment of AUD$5,000,000 in what is termed a “Complying Significant Investment” (SIV) for a period of no less than 4 years, in order to qualify for permanent residency.

 The above figure is a considerable sum, and as savvy and accomplished investors and business owners, many of our clients understandably pose questions as to the precise nature and composition of this investment.

 We hope to shed some light on this question to help prospective applicants understand where their money is going.

 Pursuant to Section 11 of Migration (IMMI 15/100: Complying Investments) Instrument 2015, all funds included as part of one’s complying significant investment must be managed by an Australia-based financial services licensee.
 It is not permissible for a visa applicant to directly manage any fund included as part of a complying significant investment.
 Additionally, any financial services licensee providing assistance in relation to your SIV investment must maintain a minimum of $100,000,000 in firm-wide funds, precluding smaller outfits from offering complying funds to applicants, subject to exemptions.